toffwee's blog

 this is basically a devlog at this point but playtest 2 is done! im really feeling that playtest 3 will be the release canditate lol

-this process has been really nice. its made me realise how much of a back and forth games like this require
+this process has been really nice. its made me realise how much back and forth + playtesting games like this require

 i'm going to keep going until it's Steam-able but i've already got a lot of big takeaways from this project: